seg/tutorials-2018/1802_FWI_Inversion/FWIpart3.md

 ![](Figures/convergence.png){width=50%}
 : Normalized function values for the FWI inversion example with stochastic gradient descent and the Gauss-Newton method.

 An alternative to (Gauss-) Newton methods are Quasi-Newton methods, which build up an approximation of the Hessian from previous gradients only and require no additional PDE solves or matrix inversions.
 Implementing an efficient and correct version of this method, such as the L-BFGS algorithm, exceeds a few lines of code and we therefore leave this exercise to the reader.
-Instead of implementing more complicated algorithms by hand, it is also possible to interface third-party Julia optimization libraries and an example for this is given in the notebook **fwi_overthrust_minConf.jl**.
-Even though all examples shown here are two-dimensional only, JUDI can be used for 3D modeling and inversion without having to change the code, since the number of dimensions are automatically inferred from the velocity model and data dimensions.
+Instead of implementing more complicated algorithms by hand, it is also possible to interface third-party Julia optimization libraries and an example for this is given in the notebook **fwi_overthrust_NLopt.jl**.
+Even though all examples shown here are two-dimensional, in order to make them reproducible on a laptop or desktop PC, JUDI can be used for 3D modeling and inversion without having to change the code, since the number of dimensions are automatically inferred from the velocity model and data dimensions.

 ## Conclusions